What is the Information Publication Scheme

 Our reports and responses to Parliament

-The NDIA is required under sections 8(2)(e) and 8(2)(h) of the FOI Act to publish annual reports laid before the Parliament, and other information routinely provided to the Parliament.
+The NDIA is required under sections 8(2)(e) and 8(2)(h) of the FOI Act to publish annual reports laid before Parliament, and other information routinely provided to the Parliament.

 A link to our reports and responses to Parliament will be published on this website as that information becomes available.